It began with a single plane.

 On September 6, 1961, the CAF was chartered as a nonprofit Texas corporation in order to restore and preserve World War II-era combat aircraft.
 By the end of the year, there were nine aircraft in the CAF fleet.

 In 1965, the first museum building consisting of 26,000 square feet was completed at old Rebel Field, Mercedes, Texas.
 The CAF created a new Rebel Field at Harlingen, Texas, when they moved there in 1968, occupying three large buildings.
 The CAF fleet continued to grow and included medium and heavy bombers such as the B-29, B-25, B-17 and B-24.

 Collecting aircraft for nearly a half a century, the CAF now ranks as one of the largest air forces in the world.
 Today the CAF has approximately 10,000 members and a fleet of almost 160 airplanes representing more than 60 different types—including planes from several foreign countries and other military conflicts since World War II.

-The Headquarters of the CAF is currently located in Midland, Texas but will be moving to Dallas, Texas by 2015.
+The Headquarters of the CAF is currently located in Dallas, Texas.
 We have members in every state and 28 foreign countries.
 Our members have joined together in 26 states and four foreign countries to form units to foster camaraderie and, in many cases, actively support one or more of the classic military aircraft operated by the CAF.
-The move to Dallas was announced as below: